lazyatom/lazyatom.com/index.markdown

 Background
 ----------

-I am from Scotland, and now live in London.
+I am from Scotland, lived and worked London for eight years, and am now living in Austin, Texas.

 I've been using [Ruby][] since 2002, which is a relatively long time.
 I love using Ruby but I try and keep my eyes open for whatever else might come along in the future.